-A Concept-Comprehensive Development Plan (CDP) shall be required as a first step of the land division by-subdivision platting process.
-The purpose of the Concept-DPlan is to help determine whether the proposed layout/subdivision of land is satisfactory from the standpoint of public interest and fits within the broader context of the applicant's contiguous ownership and the surrounding area.
-The Concept PlanCDP also provides an avenue for the subdivider to get constructive input from the Plan Commission and Town Board before investing the substantial time and money that a Preliminary Plat requires.
+A Comprehensive Development Plan (CDP) shall be required as a first step of the subdivision platting process.
+The purpose of the CDP is to help determine whether the proposed layout/subdivision of land is satisfactory from the standpoint of public interest and fits within the broader context of the applicant's contiguous ownership and the surrounding area.
+The CDP also provides an avenue for the subdivider to get constructive input from the Plan Commission and Town Board before investing the substantial time and money that a Preliminary Plat requires.